pal-robotics/dynamic_payload_analysis/doc/tutorials/talos_tutorial.md

 This tutorial provides a guide on how to use the dynamic payload analysis for the **Talos robot**.
 It covers the visualization of workspace areas, joint torques, and maximum payloads.

 # Prerequisites
-Ensure you have the Talos robot's URDF file and the necessary ROS packages installed and built in the same workspace of the package **dynamic_payload_analysis_core**.
+Ensure you have the Talos robot's URDF file and the necessary ROS packages installed using rosdep.
-You can find the necessary URDF files in the corrisponding repository: [Talos URDF](https://github.com/pal-robotics/talos_robot)

 # Setting Up the Environment
 1. In the dynamic_payload_analysis_ros package, there is a launch file that allows you to visualize the dynamic payload analysis in RViz for the Talos robot.
 You can run the following command to launch the node: